WUBOBO666/PINN-MLP-localization/README.md

 ---

+## Repository Status
+The source code and simulator will be released **after the paper is accepted**.

+For now, this repository provides metadata and reproducibility documentation only.

+---

 ## Overview
 This work proposes a **Physics-Informed Multilayer Perceptron (PINN-MLP)** framework for robust indoor localization using Wi-Fi RSS fingerprints.
 A **reproducible RSS simulation platform** is developed to model access-point (AP) bias, correlated shadowing, and receiver sensitivity.